Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 ## Prevent the Form's Default Behavior

-HTML forms have default behavior: when a form receives a "submit" event, it will make an HTTP request.
-This creates an effect where our web app reloads every time we submit a form!
 Be sure to include `event.preventDefault();` in any form submission event handler.
+Failure to do so will result in the browser attempting to submit the form using the default behavior, which will cause the page to reload.

 ### !end-callout